Noah-droid/eventAPI/README.md

 - Event creation, retrieval, updating, and deletion.
 - Authentication and authorization for protected endpoints.
 - Integration with Django Rest Framework for API development.
-- Use of UUIDs instead of IDs for models
+- Use of UUIDs instead of IDs for models.
 - Rate limiting, input validation, and logging using Treblle (refer to documentation for specific implementation)

 ## Requirements